-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Vice President for Finance and Facilities by authority of Executive Order No. 5)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 In compliance with Washington State safety regulations, Chapters 296-803 and 296-155 WAC, the University of Washington has established a lockout/tagout (LOTO) Safety Program to protect University personnel from the unexpected start-up, energization, or release of stored energy during the servicing and maintenance of equipment.

 As an employer, the University must develop and implement a formal, written LOTO program, train personnel in the LOTO program, and enforce the program to ensure hazardous energy is controlled.

 Each department is responsible for following the University's LOTO Safety Program and implementing and enforcing specific LOTO procedures and forms that cover the equipment and hazards unique to their area.

 This policy applies at all locations including the Seattle, Bothell, and Tacoma campuses, jointly-owned facilities, all other University-owned property, University-leased space, and temporary field operations and field trips that are under the control of University operations and staff.